zseta/scylladb-docs-homepage/manual/master/operating-scylla/procedures/config-change/migrate-vnodes-to-tablets.md

-# Migrate a Keyspace from Vnodes to Tablets Experimental
+# Migrate a Keyspace from Vnodes to Tablets

 This procedure describes how to migrate an existing keyspace from vnodes to tablets.
 Tablets are designed to be the long-term replacement for vnodes,